 SurFaces | 2013

+SurFaces.
 Inkjet print, greyboard, adhesives.
 Series of seven photographic relief sculptures (prototypes), hand cut and assembled, different sizes.

-Designed for everybody who shies away from painful operations or simply can’t afford pricy injections, SurFaces aims to bring plastic surgery to a whole new level.
+Designed for everybody who shies away from painful operations or simply can’t afford pricy injections, the project aims to bring plastic surgery to a whole new level.
 Photographic portrait sculptures made from paper and cardboard emulate the cosmetic plastic surgeon’ s practice.
 Shapes are created with generative algorithms – starting from electron microscopy images of clostridium botulinum, a bacterium with the ability to produce the neurotoxin botulinum, commonly known as Botox – but manually cut and assembled, using a standard utility knife instead of a scalpel.